duncandrennan/prodUtest/README.md

 prodUtest is a framework for production testing of electronic products

+prodUtest is built on top of CppUTest, a C++ unit testing framework

 ## Building in Windows

 * Install TDM64 (or TDM32) - https://jmeubank.github.io/tdm-gcc/ (last confirmed working build was with TDM64-9.2)